Totally new to it? Or coming back after ‘life got in the way’?

 One of the main benefits of private tuition is that you can learn to speak Japanese by speaking it with a native teacher.
 This is deceptively simple, and undoubtedly the most effective way.

 It can can be fun to meet fellow learners in a group, but it can also be hard to get your individual questions answered – the teacher needs to think about the needs of the whole class, not just yours.

 ‘I’ve wanted to learn Japanese since childhood.
 I did a term of lessons with (reputable uni) but to be honest I didn’t find them very helpful, I think it is because of the large class size.’

 Japanese is perceived as being one of the world’s most difficult languages to learn.
 Of course, it is certainly a challenge to learn any language, and for English speakers, learning a different writing script can be daunting.

 However, even beginner level Japanese can be extremely satisfying, and the language does not feature tonal pronunciation, like Chinese, for example.

-To learn more, please do check out: Three Suprisingly Easy Things About Learning Japanese
+To learn more, please do check out: Three Surprisingly Easy Things About Learning Japanese